-A hundred of Greater Manchester’s most innovative firms have been recognised with the publication of the first Innovation100 report, including several green innovators working in areas from food waste to energy management.
+A hundred Greater Manchester companies have been recognised in the region’s first Innovation100 list, including several green innovators working in areas from food waste to energy management.

-Created by Business Growth Hub and BQ, Innovation100 Greater Manchester is designed to shine the spotlight on some of Greater Manchester’s most forward thinking small and medium sized businesses.
+Innovation100 was created by the Business Growth Hub and business news site BQ to shine the spotlight on some of the city region’s most forward-thinking small and medium sized businesses.

 The green list

-Chris Greenhalgh, Head of Innovation at the Hub, said: “It’s our aim with Innovation100 to raise the profile of those businesses innovating in different ways.
+Chris Greenhalgh, head of innovation at the Business Growth Hub, said: “It’s our aim with Innovation100 to raise the profile of those businesses innovating in different ways.

 “What the companies underline is that while innovation can often be related to products, it can also apply to developing disruptive business models, applying new processes and delivering new services.”